The hreflang attribute is used to indicate what language your content is in and what geographical region your content is

-If you’ve got a website that’s available in multiple languages you want search engines to show your content to the right audience.
+If you've got a website that's available in multiple languages, you want search engines to show your content to the right audiences.
 In order to help search engines do so, you should use the

-hreflang attribute to indicate the language the content is in, and optionally also what region it's meant for.
+hreflang attribute to indicate the language that content is in, and optionally also what region it's meant for.

-Imagine you’re serving customers in two languages: English and Spanish.
-You’ve written content in both languages and now want to make clear to search engines to serve English content to your English speaking audience and Spanish content to your Spanish speaking audience.
-The way to do that is through using the
+Imagine you're serving customers in two languages: English and Spanish.
+You've written content in both languages, and now you want to make it clear to search engines that they should serve English content to your English-speaking audience and Spanish content to your Spanish-speaking audience.
+The way to do that is by using the

-Another example use-case would be when using geographical targeting.
-Imagine you’re targeting English speaking customers in the US and Canada and have the content localized for these markets.
-Now you can make it clear that both variants exists by combining the language definition with the region you’re targeting.
+Another example use case would be when using geographical targeting.
+Imagine you're targeting English-speaking customers in the US and Canada and have content that's localized for both these markets.
+Now you can make it clear that both variants exist by combining the language definition with the region that you're targeting.
 You would use the

-hreflang attribute to make list both variants (
+hreflang attribute to make search engines list both variants (

 en-ca in this case).